bch29/agda-holes/README.md

 In order to use this library for proofs about equalities that _don't_ have a general `cong` theorem available, you have to provide it with a database of specific congruences that it can use.

 This is currently a work in progress.
-It works but with some problems.
+It works but is somewhat cumbersome.
 See the file `src/Holes/Test/Limited.agda` for a few examples of usage.